mrmorphic/hwio/README.md

   * Tested for gpio reads and writes, analog reads and i2c.
 Test device was BeagleBone Black running rev A5C, running angstrom.
   * Driver automatically blocks out the GPIO pins that are allocated to LCD and MMC on the default BeagleBone Black boards.
   * GPIOs not assigned at boot to other modules are known to read and write.
+  * PWM is known to work on erhpwm2A and B ports.
   * USR0-USR3 don't work and cannot be accessed as GPIO, as the LED driver reserves them.
   * GPIO pull-ups is not yet supported.
   * i2c is enabled by default.